 They also enable Doctoral Training Partnerships (DTPs) and Centres for Doctoral Training (CDTs) to address:

-- demographic and diversity-related challenges, by offering funding for summer placements.
+- demographic and diversity-related challenges

 In addition, REPs encourage undergraduates from any discipline to consider a career in environmental science